-Any student with a documented disability (e.g., physical, learning, psychiatric, vision, hearing, etc.) who needs to arrange reasonable accommodations must contact the Disability Services Office at the respective college at the beginning of each semester.
+"Any student with a documented disability (e.g., physical, learning, psychiatric, vision, hearing, etc.) who needs to arrange reasonable accommodations must contact the Disability Services Office at the respective college at the beginning of each semester.
 Faculty are authorized to provide only the accommodations requested by the Disability Support Services Office" (Official HCCS statement).
 For questions, please contact Donna Price at 713-718-5165 or the Disability Counselor at your college.
 You can also visit the ADA website by going to www.hccs.edu, clicking Future Students, scrolling down the page, and clicking on the words "Disability Information."
-The Northwest ADA Counselor numbers are 713-718-5667 and 713-718-5408.
+The Northwest ADA Counselor is Mahnaz Kolaini (713-718-5422).